Best Camera Cage for Canon EOS 5DS R

 Frequently Asked Questions

-Will a cage designed for the Canon 5D Mark IV fit my 5DS R?
+Can I use a cage designed for the Canon 5D Mark IV on my 5DS R?

 Final Verdict